anion-coder/detect_ai_generated_content/README.md

 **Result Analysis:** The results are saved in a CSV file, allowing users to review and analyze the detected segments along with their confidence scores.

-## Contributing

-We welcome contributions from the community!
-Whether you're a seasoned developer, a data science enthusiast, or a domain expert, your insights and expertise can enhance our project.

-Looking forward to get connect to some amazing peps out there!💃🏻